Skip to Content

 Return the chicken along with any accumulated juices to the pan.

-chicken shredded and added back to the soup for chikhirtma
+Shredded chicken being added back to the soup.

 Taste and season with salt and pepper.
 Garnish with fresh cilantro, dill, and red pepper flakes to serve.